g-dx/clara/README.md

 # Clara

-This repository contains a compiler for _Clara_; a simple language which aims to be an experiment in language design and implementation.
+A compiler for Clara; a statically-typed language in the spirit of Go which aims to be fun & clear